 - Graduate course work in Rehabilitation Counseling, 2005-2006

 - BA from Lewis and Clark College, 2004

-I grew up alongside an older brother on the autism spectrum and spent much of my childhood volunteering with programs he was involved in.
-Then at age 12, I was hit by a semi-truck and sustained a severe traumatic brain injury.
-The next fifteen years of my life were host to a long string of successes and setbacks dealing with those challenges.
-Near the end of those fifteen years, I was introduced to martial arts, through which I gained confidence and learned to move in ways I had before considered "out of my league."
+I grew up alongside an older brother on the autism spectrum and spent much of my childhood helping out in his classrooms and extracurricular programs.
+Then at age 12 I was hit by a semi-truck and sustained a severe traumatic brain injury.
+The next fifteen years of my life were host to a long string of successes and setbacks.
+Near the end of those fifteen years I was introduced to martial arts, through which I gained confidence and learned to move in ways I had previously considered impossible.
 As my physical body grew stronger and more agile, so too did my mental and spiritual faculties.
 Since then, I have continued to seek new opportunities to improve my skill set.
 The satisfaction that comes with hard work and dedication has become for me the ultimate joy in life.